OHIO welcomes students, faculty, industry leaders to campus for Ohio Physiological Society annual meeting

 The Ohio Physiological Society was founded in 1986 as a professional association of Ohio physiologists.
 It was established with the purpose of enhancing and advancing the field of physiology as a coordinated discipline consisting of the many subdisciplines working at the molecular, cellular and organ system levels of organization in both basic and applied areas.
 The current membership is from a variety of academic institutions and industries across Ohio.

-Vishwajeet Puri, MS, Ph.D,. co-director of the Ohio University Diabetes Institute and Osteopathic Heritage Foundation Ralph S. Licklider, D.O.
-Endowed Professor in Diabetes, served as the 2024 president of the Ohio Physiological Society.
-At the conclusion of the meeting, he welcomed the incoming 2025 president, Karthickeyan Chella Krishnan, Ph.D., from the University of Cincinnati.
+Puri, MS, Ph.D, is a co-director of the Ohio University Diabetes Institute and is the Osteopathic Heritage Foundation Ralph S. Licklider, D.O.
+Endowed Professor in Diabetes.
+He was proud to serve as the 2024 OPS president, and at the conclusion of the annual meeting he welcomed the incoming 2025 president, Karthickeyan Chella Krishnan, Ph.D., from the University of Cincinnati.

 “The Ohio Physiological Society's 2024 meeting brought together leading institutions from across Ohio, showcasing the high caliber of scientific research and the impressive credentials of the state's researchers.
 With guest participation from the Harvard Medical School, this event aligned with the American Physiological Society's mission to connect Ohio-based researchers working in the field of healthspan and physiology.
 Additionally, it provided a platform to highlight the strengths of the Diabetes Institute and the Ohio Musculoskeletal and Neurological Institute in the Heritage College of Medicine at Ohio University,” Puri stated.